Nath-cant-code/CW2025/README.md

 mvn javafx:run
 ```

+#### Adding your own running Configurations

+1. Add a new Maven run configuration
+2. Add this as the run command `javafx:run -f pom.xml`
+3. Set working directory to the project
+4. Set both Maven and Java options to inherit from settings

 ### Or if using IntelliJ, Maven running configurations can be accessed at the (right) side panel

 1. Click the 'M' icon to open maven running configurations